-- The maximum number of beds or persons served nightly must not exceed the maximum density allowed by the zone, or 40 beds or persons in zones without a maximum density. - Have a gated and fenced outdoor area. - Have security lighting installed. - Security lighting shall be installed and maintained to provide adequate lighting of the property. - Off-street parking shall be required based upon demonstrated need, but not to exceed parking requirements for other residential or commercial uses within the same zone. - Have a management plan to address good neighbor issues, transportation, client supervision and services, and food services.
-Such plan shall be submitted to and approved by the city planner.
-Minimum standards and practices in the plan are provided in Section 18.96.060 of the City's Zoning Code.
+- The maximum number of beds or persons served nightly must not exceed the maximum density allowed by the zone, or 40 beds or persons in zones without a maximum density. - Have a gated and fenced outdoor area. - Have security lighting installed. - Security lighting shall be installed and maintained to provide adequate lighting of the property. - Off-street parking shall be required based upon demonstrated need, but not to exceed parking requirements for other residential or commercial uses within the same zone. - Have adequate space inside for prospective and current guests to wait inside rather than on sidewalks or any other public rights-of-way.